 Who we are

-Beyond our network of activists and peace associates we are currently engaging multiple stakeholders to help realise our vision with a sustainable strategy, Groundswell is a long play not a flash in the pan, therefore we are engaging with the best across the board to make our vision a reality.
+We are currently engaging multiple stakeholders to help realise our vision with a sustainable strategy.
+Groundswell is a long play not a flash in the pan, therefore we are engaging with the best across the board from experts in Tech, Media, Academia and Activism to make our vision a reality.

 Founder and Executive Director

-Hadiya Masieh is an expert in the area of community cohesion, interfaith relations, counter extremism, and women’s involvement in extremism.
+Hadiya Masieh is an expert consultant in the area of community cohesion, interfaith relations, counter extremism, and women’s involvement in extremism and radicalisation.
 Her experience spans over 22 years.
 She has been a counter extremism consultant for various Governments and NGOs worldwide.
 She has worked with both nonprofit and commercial organisations including Google and Facebook.

 Erin Saltman: Academic and expert in Far Right and Islamist Extremism.
 Policy Manager, EMEA Counterterrorism & CVE at Facebook.
 UK/US